 Rebecca Allan is a New York-based visual artist known for her richly layered and chromatically nuanced abstract paintings.
 Her work investigates watershed environments of the Northeast, Pacific Northwest, New Mexico, the Gulf Coast, Lebanon, France, and Norway, and is inspired by her interest in landscape ecology, botany, and geology.
-Allan’s studio overlooks the Spuyten Duyvil, at the confluence of the Harlem and Hudson Rivers.
+The artist’s studio overlooks the Spuyten Duyvil, at the confluence of the Harlem and Hudson Rivers in The Bronx.

 Exhibiting in the United States and abroad for more than 25 years, Allan has been represented in 40 solo, and 23 group exhibitions.
 She is also a contributing writer for publications including Fine Art Connoisseur, and the online journal artcritical.com.
 In addition, she has had a professional career as an arts administrator, museum educator, public programs curator, and teaching artist, most recently as the Director of Public Programs and Head of Education (2006-2014) at Bard Graduate Center for Studies in the Decorative Arts, Design History, and Material Culture in New York City.
 From 2004-2006 she was Curator of Education at the National Academy Museum.
 In February 2015, Allan was invited to Lebanon as a visiting artist at Lebanese American University in Beirut.
 In 2009, she was the first visual artist to have an exhibition, and to present a joint lecture with ecologist Dr. David Strayer at the Cary Institute of Ecosystem Studies, a scientific research institute in Millbrook, New York.
 From 1990 to 1993 Allan was a museum educator at Seattle Art Museum where she developed the museum’s inaugural Art Studio Program.